An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Compilation framework

 \section{Compilation framework}

 Figure \ref{fig:framework} illustrates a bird's eye view of the compilation process, from high-level C/C++ code to low-level assembly generation.
 We first rely on the MLIR frontend to perform code parsing and generate the CDFG abstraction at a high level, independent of any specific backend.
-Section \ref{sec:control optim} introduces platform-independent optimizations, aiming to reduce control overhead without relying on specific hardware requirements.
+Section \ref{sec:control optim} introduces platform-independent optimizations, with the aim of reducing control overhead without relying on specific hardware requirements.
 Sections 5.2 and 5.3 describe hardware compatibility transformations, which are applied before any mapping-based methods to address architecture-specific differences.
 As a lower-level optimization, modulo scheduling of loop is instead discussed in Section \ref{sec:optimization}.
-The modulo scheduling results, which potentially map large subgraphs of target applications, may severely constraints the overall mapping.
+The modulo scheduling results, which potentially map large subgraphs of target applications, may severely constrain the overall mapping.
 In Section \ref{sec:mapping}, we explain how we address this lack of flexibility in our framework, seamlessly integrating modulo-scheduled loops in CDFG compilation.
-Finally, section \ref{sec:RA} discusses the register allocation process, which is performed as a final step in our methodology.
+Finally, Section \ref{sec:RA} discusses the register allocation process, which is performed as a final step in our methodology.